 POSECThis odd acronym stands for “Prioritize by Organizing, Streamlining, Economizing and Contributing” (POSEC).
 To put it to use, work your way through each step, starting with “Prioritize.”
 Similar to the other strategies we’ve looked at, this one starts by ordering your list of daily tasks from highest priority down, based on your daily goals and how much time you have.
 Next, you “Organize” your day-to-day tasks.
 This entails setting a schedule and providing a structure for basic tasks that you do on a regular basis.
 After that, it’s time to “Streamline” the responsibilities that you must do even though you’d rather not.
 The point is to simplify the annoying tasks that you’d rather avoid.
 When you “Economize,” you’re tackling things that you would like to do, should be done, or are enjoyable — but are lower priority in the scheme of running your small business.
 Finally, once you’ve achieved everything else on your list, it’s time to “Contribute,” or give something back to society.

 Beyond PrioritizationNow that you’ve prioritized your to-do list and daily tasks, it’s time to roll up your sleeves and get to work.
 The biggest challenge here, of course, is finding the time to get it all done — from those high priority tasks that you start with through the items you’d simply like to complete for your own enjoyment.
 Maximize your productivity by working more efficiently during the hours that you’re allotted in any given day.
 FINSYNC can help you free up some valuable time by automating time-consuming back-office tasks like invoicing and payroll.
 Putting your accounting on autopilot may even help you feel like you’ve found an extra five hours in your workday.
+Save time and money with FINSYNC's all-in-one accounting and cash flow management solution for small businesses.

 |Cash Flow Management|